BioBoost/python_raspberry_pi_course/hands_on_rpi_hardware/led.md

 ### Example program

-A small example program that turns the LED on is shown below:
+A small example program that turns the LED on and back off after 1 second is shown below:

 ```Python
 import wiringpi